elidhu/sidetracked/articles/2024-04-10_sidetracked-introducing-the-project-and-getting-setup.md

 @@structapplication
 ```

-The above is pretty self-explanatory so lets get on with the implementation.
-In Rust, to attach methods to a struct, you need to use an `impl` block.
-This is where we will put the `new` method, which will create a new `Application` struct, the `router` method that will compose our routes, and the `run` method, which will start the server.
+The above is pretty self-explanatory as currently our `Application` doesn't require any data, so lets get on with the implementation.
+In Rust, to attach methods to a struct, you need to use an `impl` block where we will define the `router` method that constructs the `Router` for our server.

 ```rust
 // @?implapplication.file